 Auditor Role in Sdn Bhd Company

 All Private Limited Company (Sdn Bhd) needed to have its accounting records to be audited once a year.
-For the new company, you will be given initial maximum of 18 months to close your accounting year.
-Thereafter, it will be 12-monthly basis.
+For the new company, you will be given an initial maximum of 18 months to close your accounting year.
+Thereafter, it will be a 12-monthly basis.
 We will guide you to appoint an Auditor to facilitate the role and service the auditing of the Sdn Bhd Company accounts be conducted in accordance with the Approved Accounting Standards on Auditing in Malaysia.
 Auditors are licensed by Malaysia Institute of Accountants.
-All foreigners are advisable to fully understand the auditor’s role in Sdn Bhd Company for their accounting standards to be done accordingly.
+All foreigners are advised to fully understand the auditor’s role in Sdn Bhd Company for their accounting standards to be done accordingly.

-The Statutory compliances and responsibilities of the Directors of a Private Limited Company as required in the Companies Act, 1965 in auditing process :-
+The Statutory compliances and responsibilities of the Directors of a Private Limited Company as required in the Companies Act, 1965 in auditing process:-

-Maintenance Good Practice for Auditing Process
+Maintenance of Good Practice for Auditing Process

 - Duly prepared management accounts of the Company must be sent for audit immediately after the close of a financial year end.